MikelDelTio/gopher-notebook/notes/functions.md

 }
 ```

-Even so, there is one situation where it can be helpful, and that is to modify a return argument in a defer block.
-For
+Even so, there are some specific situation where this feature can be helpful, such as to modify a return argument in a
-example, closing a file in a defer function, allows to properly handle the error, and update the named return parameter.
+defer block.
+For example, closing a file in a defer function, allows to properly handle the error, and update the named
+return parameter.

 ```go
 func readFile(name string) (err error) {